Quick answer:

 The good news?
 These rates can be slashed with the right returns management approach.

-Let’s break down the biggest myths killing retailers’ return strategies.
+Let’s break down the two biggest myths killing retailers’ return strategies.

-Myth 1: Returns are pure cost centers that drain profit
+Myth 1: Are returns pure cost centers that drain profit?

 It’s a common misconception that when customers return a product, they’re probably not going to buy from you again.
-But in reality, when your customers can return something as easily as they bought it – you’ve probably made a loyal customer out of them.
-An easy returns process can boost purchase repeat purchase confidence by 85%
+But in reality, when your customers can return something as easily as they bought it, you’ve probably made a loyal customer out of them.
+An easy returns process can boost repeat purchase confidence by 85%.

 Great returns don’t have to be expensive.
 They just need to be smart.
 But to offer smart returns, you really need to understand where your returns are getting expensive in the first place.